slavkoss/fwphp/readme.md

 <br />
-Explanations below are far less important than demo site and code download mentioned above - open code and learn it, it is simple but needs
+### Explanations below are far less important than demo site and code download mentioned above - open code and learn it.
+Code is small and simple but needs :
 > few hours (advanced user) - days (intermediate) - weeks/months (beginner) to understand it.
-**Understand code is must for any professional code skeleton !**
+**Understand code is must for any good code skeleton !**
 <br />

          _.-'''''-._